 However, do bear in mind that creating a business which solely functions through Facebook could be a risky strategy – what would happen to your business if Facebook unexpectedly shut down your page/group/profile…?
 It’s always best to have another online presence such as a website to ensure you’re not relying on a single source of customers.

 How To Use Facebook Units

 If you already have your Facebook Group Type set as ‘Social Learning’, the Units feature should automatically show in your tab list.
-If it doesn’t, you can switch it on (you must be using a desktop computer or laptop) by:
+If it doesn’t, you can add the Units feature to your Facebook group by (you must be using a desktop computer or laptop):

 - clicking on the ‘… More‘ which appears below your cover image

 - then scroll down to ‘Sections’ where Social Learning Units will be listed as an option to add

 Once added you can choose to make Units the default tab your members see when they visit your group or keep the default as the usual Discussions tab displaying the latest general posts (I prefer to leave Discussions as the default).
 The option to turn this on or off can be found at the very top when you visit the Units area.